 - Get therapy or find a cult exit counsellor for guidance.

-But don’t let the risk of losing yourself prevent you from never finding yourself.
+But don’t let the risk of losing yourself prevent you from finding yourself.
 Explore modalities and communities, but do so with awareness and caution.